Audio (musician): Biography

+Attending the "Dance Kiss FM" events in London as a teenager, Audio became familiar with the jungle and drum and bass scene and soon booked his own party with DJs Ed Rush & Optical.
+He was hired as studio engineer at the UK hard house label Alphamagic and later became an A&R.

 In 2014, Audio signed with RAM Records and had his first release shortly thereafter, "Heads Up" / "Stampede".

-In 2019, Audio founded his own label Snake Pit Records.
+In 2019, Audio founded Snake Pit Records.
 Shortly after, he released the first single on the new label titled "Frog March".

+Greenall and Ed Rush form the duo Killbox.